-Currently, there are a total of 114 satellite entities (local sanitary sewer system owners) that require compliance with the IICP.
-No satellite entities have been added or removed from the IICP since adoption.
+Currently, there are a total of 115 satellite entities (local sanitary sewer system owners) that require compliance with the IICP.
+The City of Elgin was added to the IICP in May 2018.
 All satellite entities are listed in Table 4.

 The IICP consists of two parts: the Short Term Requirements (STR) and the Long Term Operation and Maintenance Program (LTOMP).
 Under the STR, satellite entities will conduct a prioritized condition assessment of high risk public sewers, conduct rehabilitation work to address high priority deficiencies (I/I sources), and develop and submit their individual Private Sector Program (PSP) and LTOMP to the District for approval.
-The STR must be completed and approved by the District by July 10, 2019.
+The STR must be completed by July 10, 2019.